 Grand Palais/Petit Palais

 Rising up from the Champs Elysées are the splendid geometrical glass rooftops of the Grand and Petit Palais, built for the Universal Exposition of 1900.
+The Petit Palais houses a fine arts museum while the Grand Palais has a science museum and regularly hosts events and exhibitions, including the major international art fair known as the FIAC.

 Théâtre des Champs Elysées

-This famous theater, located at 15 Avenue Montaigne, was built in 1913 in the Art Deco style, and instantly became notorious for its hosting of Igor Stravinsky's then-scandalous Rite of Spring.
+This famous theater, located at 15 Avenue Montaigne, was built in 1913 in the Art Deco style and instantly became notorious for its hosting of Igor Stravinsky's then-scandalous Rite of Spring.
 It's an opulent setting for an evening out in Paris.

 Eating and Drinking